-The Foo Fighters frontman compared the young singer to his former band, but some people seem to have got the wrong end of the stick.
+The Foo Fighters frontman compared the young singer to his former band, but some people got the wrong end of the stick.

-But the 18-year-old singer has been on the radar for the past year.
+But Eilish has been on the music scene for quite a while now.
 In February 2019, Dave Grohl compared the popularity of Billie Eilish to that on Nirvana in 1991.
 His comments prompted some controversy as people claimed that the work of Eilish didn't come close to that of Kurt Cobain and co.

-However, the Foo Fighters rocker later clarified his comments calling the story "lazy paraphrasing" and wishing to set the story straight.
+However, the Foo Fighters star later clarified his comments calling the story "lazy paraphrasing" and set the story straight.

-Taking to Twitter, the Learn To Fly rocker wrote: "For a VARIETY of reasons, and out of respect for Billie Eilish, I'd like to share the transcript of what I actually said at the Pollstar convention the other day, rather than some lazy paraphrasing that completely misses the point... ahem...
+Taking to Twitter, Grohl wrote: "For a VARIETY of reasons, and out of respect for Billie Eilish, I'd like to share the transcript of what I actually said at the Pollstar convention the other day, rather than some lazy paraphrasing that completely misses the point... ahem...